Guidelines for Authors

 The title page should include a) the title of the article; b) the authors’ full names and institutional affiliations; c) the address, telephone and fax numbers, and effective e-mail address of the corresponding author(s) (extremely important for subsequent timely communication); d) if available, the 16-digit ORCID of the author(s); e) a running title of no more than 60 characters (including spaces); f) disclaimers (if applicable); g) word count; h) number of figures and tables; i) contributions (required for certain article types; see below detailed description).

-3.2 Abstract And Keywords
+3.2 Abstract and Keywords

 The abstract must adhere to the specifications under the section ‘Manuscript Categories’.
 The abstracts of original articles (including systematic reviews with meta-analyses), systematic reviews without meta-analyses, and narrative reviews should be structured.
 The abstracts for all the other manuscript types should be unstructured.
 The abstract should not contain any citations, figures, or tables.
 General statements (e.g., “the significance of the results is discussed”) should be avoided.
 After the Abstract, 3-5 keywords should be provided.